coer-portal/coer-portal-api/docs/registration.md

 ```
 {
-    "error": "E101", //Error Code
+    "error": "E101", // Error Code
     "invalidKeys": [
-        "_id"      //An Array of all the invalid values
+        "_id"      // An Array of all the invalid keys
         ]
 }
 ```